-(Written By Sope Soetan)
+(Article Written By Sope Soetan)

 It may have been 11 years since starlet Aaliyah tragically passed away but her name has never been more prevalent than it’s been in the past few months.
 This can be accredited to the talks of a possible biopic as well as the much-publicised idea of a ‘new’ album consisting of previously unreleased tracks.
 Despite the fact that only three albums were released in her short but illustrious career, those collections are widely seen as R&B masterpieces.
 Stephen Erlewine once referred to her eponymous final album as “one of the strongest urban soul records of its time”.